Skip to main content

 Morpho Vault V2 APY

-Like Morpho Vault V1, a Morpho Vault V2 APY is not fixed and fluctuates based on market conditions.
+A Morpho Vault V2 APY is not fixed and fluctuates based on market conditions.
 The Net APY comes from:

 • Native APY: Interest paid by borrowers across all adapters where the vault allocates funds